-*foraging arena

-Modeling Experiments
+Model Experiments

-Recreational fisheries are complex systems where human influences and ecological interactions feed back on each other to make applied management of any species challenging.
-A key challenge facing many managers is how to maintain or improve abundances of highly valued and exploited species in the face of competition with other less valued and exploited species.
+Recreational fisheries are complex systems in which human influences and ecological interactions feed back on each other to make applied management of any species challenging.
+A key challenge facing many decision makers is how to maintain or improve abundances of highly valued and exploited species in the face of competition with other less valued and exploited species.
 Our modeling experiments were designed to mimic this situation.
-Species 1 in our models represents the dominant, highly valued and highly exploited species that managers are seeking to maintain, while species 2 represents a less valued and less exploited species.
-When managing the focal species (species 1) alone, managers have control over harvest limits and stocking rates.
-When managing both species simultaneously, managers have control over harvest limits and stocking rates for both species.
-Given the hypothetical goals of managers in our simulations, managing species 2 will always take the form of setting harvest limits and not stocking.
+Species 1 in our models represents the initially dominant, highly valued and highly exploited species that managers are seeking to maintain, while species 2 represents a less valued and less exploited species.
+When managing the focal species (species 1) alone, decision makers have control over harvest limits and stocking rates for the focal species only; as opposed to controlling harvest and stocking for both species respectively when managing from a whole-ecosystem perspective.
+Given the hypothetical goals of decision makers in our simulations, species 2 management will always take the form of setting harvest limits and not include stocking.

-First, we verified that our model was able to produce alternative stable states first before conducting our model experiments.
-We sought to understand how the fishery in our model functioned over a range of harvest levels (both species 1 and species 2).
-The aim of these simulations was to understand the species dynamics responses to model parameters based on conceptualization and construction, and to verify that it produced alternative stable states.